mihai011/cpython/Doc/library/shlex.rst

    string that can safely be used as one token in a shell command line, for cases where you cannot use a list.

+   In case the input is a bytes object, this object will be decoded into ASCII format using `surrogateescape <https://peps.python.org/pep-0383/>`_ error handler to prevent Unicode misinterpretation and deforming the input in some bytes.

    .. _shlex-quote-warning:

    .. warning::